IBM-Security/ibm-security-integrations/tomcat/README.md

 ## Domain name
 The IBM Security Verify applicaiton must be configured with a redirect uri for the demo deployment.
-For this demo a [hosts file entry](https://en.wikipedia.org/wiki/Hosts_(file)) entry was used to set the kubernets cluster IPv4 address to route to the `ibm.security.integration.demo` domain.
+For this demo a [hosts file entry](https://en.wikipedia.org/wiki/Hosts_(file)) entry was used to set the Kubernetes cluster IPv4 address to route to the `ibm.security.integration.demo` domain.